websights

 2. The GEM Velocity only takes the GEM values into account.

-3. Finally, for Max Velocity, the platform uses the maximum velocity between mean and GEM to plot the comfort map.
+3. Finally, for Max Velocity, the platform uses the maximum velocity between the mean and GEM to plot the comfort map using each direction ‘i’ to compute directional probabilities and then aggregate with the wind-rose weights.
 Therefore, this approach is the most conservative.

 Find below a comparison between the comfort criteria on the rooftop of two buildings using different velocity configurations: